top of page

 Tax Subject

-The individual domestic taxpayer who receives income on a project basis; based on the number of working days, the total number of work units produced, or based on the completion of a work given by the employer.
+The individual domestic taxpayer who receives income on a project basis; is based on the number of working days, the total number of work units produced, or based on the completion of a work given by the employer.

 Tax Object